A Discernment Process on a Congregation’s Marriage Policy

 History

 In April 2018, the Southern Province Synod passed Resolution 13, acknowledging the church’s differing opinions regarding homosexuality and affirming the right of individuals and congregations to make their opinions known without fear of recrimination.
-The synod also passed Resolution 14, affirming within the provincial Book of Order the power of congregations to make their own decisions regarding the administration of rites and sacraments
+The synod also passed Resolution 14, affirming within the provincial Book of Order the power of congregations to make their own decisions regarding the administration of rites and sacraments.

 Resolution 14 encouraged congregations to “engage in continued study, prayer, reflection, and conversation” regarding human sexuality.